 Children leave Park Day School well on their way to being caring, constructive, open-minded members of the adult world.
 We want them to be equipped to live in a diverse society and to be comfortable with the ways in which they are alike and different from others; to be able to recognize the biases that exist in society and to develop and articulate their own values.
 In the non-judgmental environment of the classroom, students are given opportunities to talk about life experiences that are very different from their own.

-OUR TEACHERS We have an exceptional teaching staff at Park Day School.
+We have an exceptional teaching staff at Park Day School.
 Teachers are encouraged to pursue academic interests of their choosing.
 Faculty attend workshops to hear new ideas and to challenge their own methods of teaching.
 The search for improvement is ongoing, even by our most seasoned staff members.
 In addition, we train many student teachers enrolled in graduate programs throughout the Bay Area.
 Placement counselors and student teacher supervisors view Park Day School as a dynamic and exciting learning environment.

 Teaching materials, geared to the various learning styles and levels of our students, are gathered from many sources, oftentimes created by the teachers themselves.
 Teachers plan an academic curriculum that meets or exceeds state curriculum guidelines.
 Each grade level covers major units of study.
 Within these frameworks, teachers have the freedom to explore a particular sub-theme.
 Ongoing discussion and collaboration among teachers ensure coordination among the different grade levels.

-OUR COMMUNITY We at Park Day School are committed to our neighborhoods and to Oakland.
+We at Park Day School are committed to our neighborhoods and to Oakland.
 The concept of community reaches beyond the interconnectedness of students within a caring and supportive learning environment to include their families, the larger East Bay community and the world.
 Students deepen their connection to their communities through participation in meaningful community service both at school and beyond.
 In each classroom and throughout the school, we discuss and make decisions about the service learning projects we will undertake.